surifirstpin/biplus_documentation/docs/DataRun.md

 ## Order  (Ascending / Descending)

-To view the column data in ascending or descending orders , Click On **Order** and add the column fields in order section with prescribed order.
+To view the column data in ascending or descending orders , to carry out this function Click On **Order** and add the column fields in order section.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/7c178d95ca9160ecb5b41289894133fd10ce37cd/images/sorting1.png)

 ## Local Sorting

 Local Sorting can be applied directly to the data obtained for dimension and measure fields in the data section.
-Click on the desired field header to enable sorting.
+To enabl;e this Click on the desired field header to enable sorting.

 For **Dimensions**